nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

   Edwin T. Jaynes, "Probability theory: the logic of science", 2003.
 - **Lehmann & Casella (1998)**:
   "Theory of Point Estimation", 1998.
+- **Pötscher & Preinerstorfer (2024)**:
+  Benedikt M. Pötscher and David Preinerstorfer, "A Comment on: 'A Modern Gauss--Markov Theorem'", Econometrica, 2024.